hirenkeraliya/lara-captcha/README.md

 # lara-captcha

 # Laravel Captcha (Laravel 9.x)
-Lara-Captcha is a Laravel package that provides an effective way to prevent bot submissions and enhance the security of public forms.
+Lara-Captcha is a reliable and easy-to-use package for preventing bot submissions and enhancing the security of public forms in Laravel.
+With its simple integration and multiple customization options, it's a great choice for developers looking to improve the safety of their forms.

 ## Requirements
 | PHP    | Laravel | Package |